li-zhijian/CSC469/a2/report.md

 * No notion of an emptiness fraction.
 A super-block is moved to the global heap if emptied out.

-Every time a new allocation request comes in the thread ID is hashed to a processor heap and the request size is rounded up to the nearest power of two (slot).
-Then the heap is checked to see if the thread ID already has a super-block allocated for the given slot size.
+Every time a new allocation request comes in the thread id is hashed to a processor heap and the request size is rounded up to the nearest power of two (slot).
+Then the heap is checked to see if the thread id already has a super-block allocated for the given slot size.
 If yes, then mark the slot used in that super-block's bit vector; otherwise allocate new super-block from global heap/extend heap (`sbreak`).